-Read our 2018 annual report
+Read our 2022 annual report

 Concern Worldwide is training people in farming techniques which are easier, cheaper and increase yields for farmers.

 One of the first things we teach is that the soil should be disturbed as little as possible.
 We avoid damaging the soil by not ploughing the land.

-Farming techniquesInstead of disturbing the soil, we use permanent planting basins (zai holes).
+Instead of disturbing the soil, we use permanent planting basins (zai holes).
 You can see what these holes look like in this video.
-When it rains, the holes fill with water, which act like miniature basins or pot plants in the field.
-These create an ideal environment for seeds to grow.
+When it rains, the holes fill with water; these holes act like miniature basins or pot plants in the field and create an ideal environment for seeds to grow.

 "We then put in our manure, we put in our fertilizer, and then cover that.
-Once the rains fall, we know that when that hole fills up we have almost the perfect place to plant our seed.
+Once the rains fall, we know that when that hole fills up we have almost the perfect place to plant our seed."

 Not ploughing the land, and using the zai holes instead, has some important benefits:

-I decided to start using conservation agriculture because I get more yield from a small piece of land and it means I can spend more time with my family.
+"I decided to start using conservation agriculture because I get more yield from a small piece of land and it means I can spend more time with my family," she told us.